To configure taxes, you first need to collect full details of all the relevant tax requirements information.

 Taxes and Channel Bridge

-If any taxes were remitted by you (Vrbo calls these "partner tax", Airbnb "passthrough tax"), those taxes will be populated on the upper grid on the charges tab of the booking which shows charges between you and the guest.
+If any taxes were remitted by you (Vrbo calls these "partner tax", Airbnb "passthrough tax"), those taxes will be populated on the upper grid on the charges tab of the booking, which shows charges between you and the guest.

 Note that neither Vrbo nor Airbnb provides a tax breakdown for the taxes remitted by you -- only a total.
-So Channel Bridge will break up that total based on the taxes that are effective in OwnerRez for that channel.
+So Channel Bridge will break down that total based on the taxes effective in OwnerRez for that channel.
 If a tax is remitted by the channel, not you, make sure to configure that tax to not be applicable to the channel -- meaning that it doesn't pass through to you.

 How do taxes create booking charges?

-Once you've got taxes configured correctly they'll be applied to bookings that come in after the configuration is complete.
+Once you've got taxes configured correctly, they'll be applied to bookings that come in after the configuration is complete.
 Depending on the channel, this may be done a bit differently, so here's how it all breaks down:

-• Direct Bookings - For quotes created in OwnerRez, whether direct booking or sourced from an inquiry on a different channel but reserved in OwnerRez, charges are created automatically based on the taxes configured in OwnerRez and applicable for the channel as of the booking dates.
+- Direct Bookings - For quotes created in OwnerRez, whether direct booking or sourced from an inquiry on a different channel but reserved in OwnerRez, charges are created automatically based on the taxes configured in OwnerRez and applicable for the channel as of the booking dates.

-• Channel Bridge Bookings (both Airbnb and Vrbo) - For channel bridge, we can access information about taxes remitted by the channel.
+Taxes remitted by the channel will be populated on the Guest Channel Fees section of the Charges tab. - Channel Bridge Bookings (both Airbnb and Vrbo) - For channel bridge, we can access information about taxes remitted by the channel.
 Those will be populated on the Guest Channel Fees section of the Charges tab.

 Tax calculation logic for total tax matching